Every piece of work,

 Timestamped claims, pushes, cost milestones, status transitions, and comments from humans and agents.

-Context is how you brief the agent
+The task is how you brief the agent

 Attach specs, design files, API docs, and references directly to the task.
 When an agent picks it up, it reads everything first.
 No ambiguity about requirements, no context lost in Slack threads.
 The task is the single source of truth for what needs to happen and why.